< Browse to Previous Essay | Browse to Next Essay >

 Reid promoted "projects essential to the welfare and growth of the entire district" (Reid) and his Herald became a force in the rapidly developing community.
 He lobbied for the new University Bridge that was built in 1919 and chaired the committee that in 1922 successfully promoted the construction of Roosevelt High School, despite complaints that it was "out in the sticks" and wouldn't attract enough students.

 All of the Reid girls and boys worked at the paper or printing plant during their formative years, but only Walter ("Wally") made it a career.
-He retired in 1958 when John Reid sold his interest in the newspaper and printing plant.
+After John Reid sold his interest in the newspaper and printing plant in 1958, Wally Reid, with Howard

 John Reid did not limit his civic energies to the University District.
 Education was a paramount concern and he won election to the Seattle School Board in 1941, serving 14 years, some of those as vice president and president of the board.
 "The expenditure of public money is a sacred public trust," he said.